joker-bruce/llama-recipes/README.md

-# Setup as following instruction, then enter recipe/quickstart/finetuning
 # Llama Recipes: Examples to get started using the Llama models from Meta
 <!-- markdown-link-check-disable -->
 The 'llama-recipes' repository is a companion to the [Meta Llama](https://github.com/meta-llama/llama-models) models.
 We support the latest version, [Llama 3.1](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/MODEL_CARD.md), in this repository.
 The goal is to provide a scalable library for fine-tuning Meta Llama models, along with some example scripts and notebooks to quickly get started with using the models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama and other tools in the LLM ecosystem.
 The examples here showcase how to run Llama locally, in the cloud, and on-prem.